 These are the corals that you will need to work your way to in terms of tank stability, equipment, and knowledge.
 SPS corals are the most demanding of pristine water and stability and are within the reach of every aquarist, you just need to understand them.

-There are some fairly tolerant SPS which I recommend you begin to try first only when you have been keeping your other corals alive and thriving for at least 6 months.
-You can always leave to top of your rockwork empty so you have a place to put your SPS coral when you are ready to introduce them.
+There are some fairly tolerant SPS that I recommend you begin to try first only when you have been keeping your other corals alive and thriving for at least 6 months.
+You can always leave the top of your rockwork empty so you have a place to put your SPS coral when you are ready to introduce them.

 Some great beginner SPS to research are:

 - Montipora Capricornis

 - Montipora Digitata